tgrospic/object-algebras/README.md

 public static (App<F, char>, __) @char<F, __>( this (F, __) exp, char c )
   where __ : ParserAlg<F, char> => exp.satisfy( ci => ci == c );
 ```
-Techniques used in this library can be applied in any language with bounded polymorphism like F#, Kotlin or Java for which similar libraries exist.
+Techniques used in this library can be applied in any language with bounded polymorphism like F#, Kotlin, or Java, for which similar libraries exist.

 # Effect handlers

 Until now we didn't mentioned instances or interpreters for our embeded language.
-From effects point of view they represent effect handlers, where the _real work_ is done.
+From an effects point of view, they represent effect handlers, where the _real work_ is done.

-To implement a `char` parser, only one class is needed that inherits (extend) generic implementation of the state monad with a choice.
+To implement a `char` parser, only one class is needed that inherits (extends) the generic implementation of the state monad with choice.

 ```csharp
 // Char parser implementation with String as both, parser state (input) and parser error.